-Clean the sink after every use with soapy water and a soft sponge.
+Cleaning stainless steel sink surfaces after every use with soapy water and a soft sponge keeps gunk from building up on it.
 Drench the sink with water and then buff it dry to prevent water spots and mineral deposits from forming on the sink.
 This step alone will do wonders in keeping your sink looking its best day to day.

-Eradicate surface rust and other stubborn stains – and the accompanying dullness – by soaking a rag or paper towel with rubbing alcohol and wiping the sink.
+Eradicate surface rust and other stubborn stains, and the accompanying dullness, by soaking a rag or paper towel with rubbing alcohol and wiping the sink.
 Alternatively, combine 3 parts cream of tartar to 1 part hydrogen peroxide.
 Cover the stains with the mixture and let it sit for 15 minutes.
 In both cases, flush the sink with water and wipe it dry.